Skip to main content

 Create a custom app

-1. Make a GET request to the GitHub App creation URL endpoint:
+1. Making a GET request to the GitHub App creation URL endpoint:

 https://api.getport.io/v1/integration/github-app-creation-url